greyshell/red_diary/crypto/hash_function/README.md

 - Here an attacker is `free to choose` any two different inputs but in `Second pre-image resistance`, one input and it's hash both are fixed, knowing those two information, the attacker needs to find another input that generates the same hash.

-Interesting thing to note: These last two propertes are merely saying that it should be`extreamly hard` to find another input / two inputs.
-`Extreamly hard` means => it is practically impossible but not theoretically possible.
+> These last two propertes are merely saying that it should be`extreamly hard` to find another input / two inputs. `Extreamly hard` means => it is practically impossible but not theoretically possible.
 Because end of the day, all hash functions are compressing the input.

 ## Can we truncate the hash as per our choice
 lets assume,